 Second, I don’t think writer’s block really exists.
 It’s just hard getting going at times.
 That’s called inertia.
 All I have to do is move the rock forward.
 That’s it.
 Once I get going, there will be no stopping it.

-I went to a hockey game last at Madison Square Gardens.
+I went to a hockey game last night at Madison Square Gardens.
 We had some decent seats – high at one end of the rink – but it is a chichi kind of location with only two rows and big leather seats.
 I was surrounded by Rangers fans who really hated my banter.
 The sad thing is that their retorts were lame.
 One guy said that the Leafs were Montreal’s little bitches.
 Still trying to figure that one out.

 A few of these nitwits got all wound up and ran to the ushers to get me thrown me out.
 They said that I had been using profanity.
 As fucking if.
 I was told to keep my language clean, which I think I did.
 The insults kept coming – some of them quite profane, I believe – and so on my way to the bathroom ,I told one particularly rude woman to stop trash talking me.
 She freaked out.
 Screamed to her husband who danced around like a wild chipmunk, acting like he was going to hit me.
 The ushers returned en mass, saying I had to switch sections or be thrown out of the building.
 I argued their logic, saying that there was no reason to fear the other.
 That probably didn’t help.
 They conferred for a few moments – and I missed two goals because of it.
 Nevertheless they finally allowed me to return to my seat and even buy myself a beer.

 I quietly – mostly – watched the remainder of the game, standing to celebrate three more time in the third.
 Leafs 6-3.
 Twenty guesses how these people behaved at that point.
 My goodness, they even used a few profanities.
 The ushers didn’t seem to care about that.